€3.7bn ($4bn approximately)

 A Trans-European rail project, Rail Baltica, is aimed at connecting the Baltic states to the existing European rail network.
-The project will cover territories of the co-operating EU member states.
+The project will cover territories of the co-operating European Union (EU) member states.

-Touted to be the biggest joint project in the history of the Baltic countries, Rail Baltica is one of the European Union’s priority projects and falls under the Trans-European Transport Network (TEN-T).
+Touted to be the biggest joint project in the history of the Baltic countries, Rail Baltica is one of the EU’s priority projects and falls under the Trans-European Transport Network (TEN-T).

 A joint venture (JV) called RB Rail was set up by the Baltic states in 2014 to look after the implementation of the project.
-Located in Riga, the JV will be responsible for the design, construction and marketing of the new 1,435mm gauge railway.
+Located in Riga, the JV is responsible for the design, construction, and marketing of the new 1,435mm gauge railway.

-Connecting Helsinki to Tallinn through a ferry connection, the Rail Baltica will continue on the 1,435mm line through Riga, Kaunas to Białystok and Warsaw in Poland, and further to Berlin.
+Connecting Helsinki to Tallinn through a ferry connection, the Rail Baltica will continue the 1,435mm line through Riga, Kaunas, to Białystok and Warsaw in Poland, and further to Berlin.

-Three major seaports Helsinki, Tallinn and Riga will be connected by the Rail Baltica, with a brief rail link to a fourth seaport, Klaipeda.
+The three major seaports of Helsinki, Tallinn, and Riga will be connected by the Rail Baltica project, with a brief rail link to a fourth seaport, Klaipeda.
 The railway line between Tallinn and Warsaw will be approximately 950km (590 miles) long.

-The project promotes the basic tenets of the European Union of providing equal access to infrastructure and services, creating more employment opportunities.
+The project promotes the basic tenets of the EU of providing equal access to infrastructure and services, creating more employment opportunities.

-A new rail network will increase the speed of both passenger and cargo trains and reduce congestion on the roads, especially Via Baltica road and the highways of Poland and Germany.
+A new rail network will increase the speed of both passenger and cargo trains and reduce congestion on the roads, especially through Baltica road and the highways of Poland and Germany.

-Rail Baltica is estimated to enable the transport of approximately 13 million tons of cargo and create new trade opportunities between EU countries.
+Rail Baltica is estimated to enable the transport of approximately 13 million tonnes (Mt) of cargo and create new trade opportunities between EU countries.

-The Rail Baltica line is planned to be 729km long, including 235km in Latvia, 229km in Estonia and 264km in Lithuania.
+The Rail Baltica line is planned to be 870km long, including 265km in Latvia, 213km in Estonia, and 392km in Lithuania.

 Passenger trains are expected to run at a maximum speed of 240km/h, with an average speed of 170km/h.
 The maximum speed for freight trains is planned to be 120km/h.